 Focus on making healthy lifestyle choices in many areas, such as good nutrition, regular physical activity, sleep, and stress management.
 All of these together can help support your intermittent fasting results.

 (BTW, wondering what’s happening inside your cells during a fast?
-With SIMPLE’s Status Details, you’re in the know!
+With Simple’s Status Details, you’re in the know!
 Learn when you hit ketosis or when your blood sugar dips, and integrate it all with your workout routine through our Activity Tracker.
 Dive deeper into your health with us.
-Take the SIMPLE quiz today!
+Take the Simple quiz today!

 Frequently asked questions about women and intermittent fasting for weight loss